kzlsahin/downloadTableContent/README.md

 selector_tableRows is the JQuery selector string for the cell elements of the table (td)

-### How to Find ELement Identification Attributes?
+### How to Find Element Identification Attributes?

 Most of the websites have complicated tree of HTML elements.
 Using debugging tools of a browser may be a time consuming process.
 So I also added a simple function; findElemAttrs(tag_name)